angular/angular-cli/README.md

 The CLI is now in beta.
 If you wish to collaborate while the project is still young, check out [our issue list](https://github.com/angular/angular-cli/issues).

+## Webpack preview release update

+We're updating the build system in Angular-CLI to use webpack instead of Broccoli.

+You can install and update your projects using [these instructions](https://github.com/angular/angular-cli/blob/master/WEBPACK_UPDATE.md).

 ## Prerequisites

 The generated project has dependencies that require **Node 4 or greater**.